-Nestled between the mountains of Cantabria and the Bay of Biscay, Asturias is one of my favorite parts of Spain.
+Nestled between the mountains of Cantabria and the Bay of Biscay, Asturias, Spain is one of my favorite parts of the country.
 I have been there twice already, and enjoy it every time.
 What I love about it is the peaceful atmosphere, and the feeling I have of being let in to a secret place.

 Are you curious to find out more?
-Here is a list of 10 of places that anybody who decides to visit Asturias should not miss.
+Here is a list of 10 of places to visit in Asturias, Spain you should not miss.

 Colombres and its Indianos Archive

-The main point of interest in Colombres is La Quinta de Guadalupe, a palace that used to be the mansion of Iñigo Noriega, a man born in Colombres who emigrated to Mexico in search of fortune, thus becoming an “Indiano” (such were called those who went to the colonies in search of a better life).
+The main point of interest in Colombres is La Quinta de Guadalupe, a palace that used to be the mansion of Iñigo Noriega, a man born in Colombres who emigrated to Mexico in search of fortune, thus becoming an “Indiano.”
+An Indiano is someone who – in the past – went to the colonies in search of a better life.

 Nowadays, La Quinda de Guadalupe hosts the Fundación de Archivos de Indianos, a large archive of documents (which also include lots of press clippings and photographs) about the people who emigrated to the Americas in the 19th century and their perilous crossing to the other side of the world in search for a better life.
 It’s a good place to learn more about the history of this part of the country and about the impact that Spanish immigrants had on the culture of the countries where they established themselves.

 The best place to get a view of Llanes, Sablon beach and the gorgeous Bay of Biscay is a promontory that can be easily accessed from the beach and from where it is possible to reach Paseo de San Pedro.
-This path goes all the way to the nearby beaches, it is wonderful to walk, bike or even go on a horseride and it is a favorite of locals, especially at weekends.
-Easy to see why those who visit Asturias shouldn’t skip Llanes.
+This path goes all the way to the nearby beaches, it is wonderful to walk, bike or even go on a horse ride and it is a favorite of locals, especially at weekends.
+Llanes itself is reason enough to visit Asturias!ù

 Llagar de sidra “Sidra Crespo” (Colunga)

-While most of Spain is famous for its wine (see for example the wonderful, crisp Txakoli of the Basque Country), and wine tourism is sprouting more and more, those who visit Asturias should not miss on the fabulous cider.
+While most of Spain is famous for its wine (see for example the wonderful, crisp Txakoli of the Basque Country), and wine tourism is sprouting more and more, if you visit Asturias you should not miss on the fabulous cider.

-Forget about the sweetened, carbonated drink that most people are accustomed to and that one can get off the shelf in any shop.
-Cider in Asturias means serious business, and the traditional cidery Sidra Crespo takes it to a higher level: it only uses local apples and water to make its fabulous cider.
-The tour of the cidery is so interesting that it easily qualifies as one of the places to visit in Asturias.
+Forget about the sweetened, carbonated drink that you may be accustomed to and that you can get off the shelf in any shop.
+Cider in Asturias means serious business, and the traditional cider house Sidra Crespo takes it to a higher level: it only uses local apples and water to make its fabulous cider.
+The tour of the cider house is incredibly interesting so make sure not to miss it.

 Bottled cider is served in a rather spectacular and artsy way, by which whoever pours it, holds the bottle high up and the glass as low as possible, in order to fully oxygenate the drink which then becomes slightly bubbly and has to be drunk in pretty much one sip.
-It is a fun thing to observe, and a great drink to have and nobody who visits Asturias should miss on it!
+It is a fun thing to observe, and a great drink to have.

 San Roque viewpoint (Lastres)

-I love sunsets, and I love photographing sunsets.
-One of the unmissable places to visit in Asturias to enjoy a splendid sunset is Lastres, from whose viewpoint of San Roque the sights embrace both the ocean and the mountains in the distance.
-I ventured across the village to get to a good lookout and from there took a few good shots.
+If you love sunsets make sure not to miss the one in Lastres, from whose viewpoint of San Roque you’ll be able to see both the ocean and the mountains in the distance.
+Venture across the village to get to a good lookout and from there take a few good shots.

 Luarca is another coastal town that has retained all of its charm and that you should not miss.
-Known as the white town, the view of it from the beautiful viewpoint next to the old cemetery and lighthouse, and a walk across town below reveals a pleasant charming, place.
+Known as the white town on the green coast, the view of it from the beautiful viewpoint next to the old cemetery and lighthouse, and a walk across town below reveal a pleasant charming, place.

 Cabo Vidio, Oviñana